k2co3-0803-n/log/README.md

 # log (50〜60年後の楽しみ with Shimizu)

+### 2926/07/21
+they are a potato we went to eat sushi and went to the café in Musashikosugi.
+I always have a very deep and meaningful discussion with him and thanks to him.
+I I can't understand myself well and have more higher level of vision.
+I mean, I can abstract and make it concrete of where I mean now so I feel like I finally find the the thing which have been stuck in my brain, but I feel very refreshing right now and feel like I found the new way to go.

 ### 2026/07/20
 today was so good day we sent a friend it's about to fly to UC Berkeley and met a lot of old friends, we could have a very meaningful and emotional time.
 Also after the party while my best friends cheered me up and push my box and then I can broke my shell.
 I couldn't have teared the show by myself.
 I cannot express too much thanks to him.
 We are really good team.
 We can do it.
 Let's go I hope to gather again with all the people who attended today until that just keep in health and spend their own way.
 Good luck.